mmorris515/pig-game/README.md

 ## Overview

 This project is a simple web application featuring the classic dice game, [Pig](<https://en.wikipedia.org/wiki/Pig_(dice_game)> 'Pig'), specifically the version known as 'Two-dice Pig.'
-I used a template from a vanilla javascript tutorial by [Jonas Schmedtmann](https://codingheroes.io/ 'coding heroes') as part of his Udemy course [The Complete JavaScript Course 2020: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/ 'The Complete Javascript Course') I absolutely recommend his course for anyone seeking to learn Javascript for the first time or use to brush up their skills.
+As a template and inspiration for this project, I started from one of the vanilla javascript projects from [Jonas Schmedtmann's](https://codingheroes.io/ 'coding heroes') excellent Udemy course [The Complete JavaScript Course 2020: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/ 'The Complete Javascript Course') I absolutely recommend this course for anyone seeking to learn Javascript for the first time or use to brush up their skills.

 The idea for this project was to practice building an app in React, migrating from Vanilla JS, and fine-tuning UI features.
-I added some UI features like status message updates, a 'wrong move' icon, and some enable-disable functionality on the buttons and input form to improve feedback and overall UX.
+I added features like status message updates, a 'wrong move' icon, and some enable-disable functionality on the buttons and input form to improve feedback and overall UX.

-Some of the code patterns I used are dated as it was my first React app &ndash; I used class components which I learned have fallen out of style to functional components.
-I also used setState for state management, where I likely would have saved some lines of code with Redux or another state system.
+Some of the code patterns I used are dated, as it was the first React app I created on my own: I used class components which I learned have fallen out of style to functional components; and I also used setState for state management, where I likely would have saved some lines of code with Redux or another state management system.

 ## Skills used